se-for-sci/se-for-sci.github.io/content/week5/typing.md

 If you add a new direction, you will not be notified about `handle_direction` not handling the new direction until you hit it at runtime (hopefully by adding a test, not by your code breaking in the wild!).
-This can be handled by the type checker; it's called exhaustiveness checking:
+Alternatively, the check can be handled by the type checker; it's called exhaustiveness checking:

 `````{tab-set}
 ````{tab-item} Classic if statements